 • The impact of glare and illumination on the safety of pedestrians and vehicles.

-Illuminated signs do not face the however there may be views • The impact of illumination on the amenity of nearby residents and the amenity of the area. eastern elevation which is illuminated. • The potential to control illumination temporally or in terms of intensity.
-This sign is not anticipated to impact to the point where Counrestriction on its illumination.
+- The impact of illumination on the amenity of nearby residents and the amenity of the area. - The potential to control illumination temporally or in terms of intensity.